 Dentists have been and always will be in high demand.
 Having moved around and lived in three states, I’ve seen the plethora of job opportunities for dentists.
 As a dentist, you are a highly trained professional with a specific set of skills.

-People will always have dental issues and a need for seeing a dentist, whether that is for preventive, restorative, or surgical treatment.
+People will always have dental issues and a need to see a dentist, whether that is for preventive, restorative, or surgical treatment.
 Most people go to the dentist at some point in or throughout their lives.

 Even when there may be an economic downturn, dentistry remains one of the most stable professions.

 There is some prestige in being a doctor.
 Family and friends may admire you for your years of dedication as a dental student to earn your doctoral degree.

 As a dentist, you are often a respected member of the community as well as a role model in your community.
-Dentists are typically highly trusted and respected, and this is reflected in a 2019 poll from MoneyWise which lists dentists as among the most respected professions in the U.S.
+Dentists are typically highly trusted and respected, and this is reflected in a recent poll from MoneyWise which lists dentists as among the most respected professions in the U.S.

 9. Varied Experiences

 Every day is interesting.
 You get to meet lots of different people.
 Every patient is unique, presenting unique issues and concerns along with a unique personality.

 Every day is challenging in unique ways.
 Procedures each present their own difficulties.
 Diagnosing and treatment planning can be like playing detective, especially if there is an inconspicuous problem a patient has.